Ian8VT/Ian8VT.github.io/qgis/lab_final/lab.md

 update roads_school
 set cost = length/83
 ```
 The following table would have provided me with the information I required to answer my original project goal.
 The intent of the driving_distance function was to calculate the cost (walking time) from the source node near the school (whose source id is 504) to all target nodes within the set limit of 60 minutes.
 Further, the function would attach these cost outputs onto each respective node within the node layer.
 This would enable me to intersect nodes by the wetland feature and then union nodes together in order to find the average walking time for nodes within wetlands and nodes outside of wetlands.
 Additionally, I would be able to create a concave map of the data from this output to visualize walking time.
+However, this code did not produce an output.
+I tried numerous computations of this driving_distance function structure, but none provided an output.

 ```sql
 CREATE OR REPLACE VIEW "driving_nodes" AS